12 Advantages and Disadvantages of OSI model Layered Architecture

 In this post, I will describe you advantages and disadvantages of OSI model Layered Architecture.

 Every model has its pro and cons.
-Same way, OSI model also have some advantages and disadvantages.
+Same way, OSI model also has some advantages and disadvantages.

 Let’s begin with…

 - It is a truly generic model.
 And it is considered as a standard model in computer networking.

 - Layers in OSI model architectures are distinguished according to the services, interfaces, and protocols.

 - Since the protocols are hidden, any protocols can be implemented in this model.
 So I call it as a generic model.
 It has all flexibility to adapt to many protocols.

 - It supports connection-oriented as well as connectionless services.
 So we can use the connection-oriented model when we need reliability and connection-less services when we need a faster data transmission over the internet.

 Read difference between Connection-Oriented and Connectionless Services Protocol for more detail.